noissefnoc/gas-library-pixela/README.md

 # gas-library-pixela

-[gas-library-pixela](https://github.com/noissefnoc/gas-library-pixela) is unofficial [pixe.la](https://pixe.la) API client for [Google Apps Script](https://developers.google.com/apps-script/).

 WARNING: THIS IS VERY ALPHA VERSION.
 SO API COULD CAHNGE.

 AND I DON'T KNOW GOOGLE APPS SCRIPT LIBRARY CALL LIMITATION.
-IF I QUOTED, THIS LIBRARY CAN'T CALL.
+IF QUOTED, THIS LIBRARY CAN'T CALL.

-* Project ID: `1lYZA6IF2D62qUb3prkWH4UX5zLEaqy1VrbU2jOwHM3hdjkl7gG3nh33Y`
+[gas-library-pixela](https://github.com/noissefnoc/gas-library-pixela) is unofficial [pixe.la](https://pixe.la) API client for [Google Apps Script](https://developers.google.com/apps-script/).

+By using this script you can

+* provide simple GUI application for non-developers
+    * create user/graph/pixel/webhook with Google form or Google Spreadsheet
+    * manage user/graph/pixel/webhook ledger with Google Spreadsheet
+* ease to recording and posting to pixela
+    * write records on the Google Spreadsheet and post pixela automatically
+* and so on.

+## Prepare to use

+### Copy to your Google Apps Script project

+You can copy this library to your Google Apps Script project from [GitHub Release](https://github.com/noissefnoc/gas-library-pixela/releases)(Pixela.gs file).

 ### Step to add library to your Google Apps Script project

 1. Select `Resources > Libraries...`.
-2. Paste in the project key of the library ( `1lYZA6IF2D62qUb3prkWH4UX5zLEaqy1VrbU2jOwHM3hdjkl7gG3nh33Y` ) into the `Add a Library` text box.
+2. Paste in the project key of the library ( Project ID: `1lYZA6IF2D62qUb3prkWH4UX5zLEaqy1VrbU2jOwHM3hdjkl7gG3nh33Y` ) into the `Add a Library` text box.
 3. Click `Add` to the library to your project.
 4. Click the `Version` dropdown and select a version of this library.
 5. Click `Save` to save the libraries you have added and close the dialog box.